-Figure 10: Definition of principles of the optimisation algorithm for calculating the economic optimal market solutions in the dayahead market taking transmission constraints into account producers' surplus and the congestion revenues on all transmission lines.
-The principles of this calculation are illustrated in Figure 10 for a simplified price coupling of two areas/zones.
+Figure 10: Definition of principles of the optimisation algorithm for calculating the economic optimal market solutions in the day-ahead market taking transmission constraints into account

 The algorithm finds an equilibrium solution for quantity of production/demand and price for each hour through the following day.
 The solution maximises the sum of social welfare in the entire market, taking the capacity constraints into account.
-Social welfare is the sum of consumers' and
+Social welfare is the sum of consumers' and producers' surplus and the congestion revenues on all transmission lines.
+The principles of this calculation are illustrated in Figure 10 for a simplified price coupling of two areas/zones.